NullVoxPopuli/whats-new-in-ember-since-octane/tooling.md

 Docs, setup, usage are all documented here: https://typed-ember.gitbook.io/glint

+## `--typescript`

+ember-cli can now generate typescript projects, and TypeScript is officially supported.
+More information can be found in [the RFC](https://github.com/emberjs/rfcs/pull/724)

 ## Embroider

 Old apps can't "just" switch to Vite.
 Embroider provides the stepping stones and intermediary / incremental migration path towards pure Vite usage.